 What version of the Bible do you use?

 While there are many good modern translations of the Bible, we have chosen to use the English Standard Version because of its readability and its accuracy.
 While we appreciate the beauty of the King James Version, some of its archaic language lends itself to misunderstanding.

 What does it mean to be "Baptist"?

 We would include ourselves under the umbrella of mainstream Evangelical churches.
 What distinguishes us as Baptists is our belief that baptism should be by immersion and that it is reserved for those who have truly been born again by the Holy Spirit.
 For a fuller explanation of our beliefs please read our Statement of Faith.

 As a church we desire to be present in the community as an expression of Christ's love.
 We have a standing collection for the local food shelf and we volunteer to serve when needed.
 Additionally, we help serve "Meals-on-Wheels" to members of our community.

 Are you involved in missions?

 We believe that God is a missionary God who desires for His glory to be known among the nations.
 Therefore, Houston Baptist Church has a long history of missions support.
 Our philosophy of missions support stems from Acts 1:8--"... and you will be my witnesses and Jerusalem and in all Judea and Samaria, and to the end of the earth."
 In past years, we have partnered with Child Evangelism Fellowship in offering Christmas and Easter programs as well as sponsoring the Good News Clubhouse during "Houston Hoedown Days" the last weekend of July.
-In addition to local outreach, we support families in a variety of settings including native peoples in Northern Minnesota and Canada, unreached peoples in Mexico and Panama, the urban poor in Thailand, and urban people through church planting in Sweden.
+In addition to local outreach, we support families in a variety of settings including native peoples in Northern Minnesota and Canada, unreached peoples in Mexico and Thailand, and urban people through church planting in Sweden.